Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 <img src="media/commentform.png" alt="comments form">

-- Comments section for users who are not logged in will not diplay the form to input.
-Instead they are given a link to follow to sign in.
+- Comments section for users who are not logged in will not display the form to input.
+Instead, they are given a link to follow to sign in.

 <img src="media/commentssection.png" alt="comments">

 - Edit and delete buttons to allow site user to update and delete their own comments only.